 Thinking about cancer or dealing with cancer risk can be scary or overwhelming, but we believe that receiving information and resources is comforting, empowering, and lifesaving.

-Breast cancer survivors with a BRCA mutation or hereditary breast cancer have a higher likelihood of developing a second breast cancer than women with sporadic breast cancer.
+Breast cancer survivors with mutations in BRCA or other genes that increase cancer risk have a higher likelihood of developing a second breast cancer than women with sporadic breast cancer.
 This occurrence of a second breast cancer is considered a new "primary cancer.”
 This is different from a "recurrence" of the original breast cancer.
-Breast cancer survivors with a BRCA mutation also have a higher risk for ovarian cancer.
-Options for risk management in cancer survivors are similar to option for cancer previvors who have never been diagnosed.
+Breast cancer survivors with hereditary breast cancer are at risk for other cancers, and may qualify for additional screening and other risk management options based on their inherited mutation.